-- 1.1 The Governing Body will act in accordance with Section 175 of the Education Act 2002 and the Government guidance 'Working together to Safeguard Children' July 2018 and 'Keeping Children Safe in Education' September 2023. - 1.2 This school takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
+- 1.1 The Governing Body will act in accordance with Section 175 of the Education Act 2002 and the Government guidance 'Working together to Safeguard Children' and 'Keeping Children Safe in Education'. - 1.2 This school takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
 Meeting a pupil's intimate care needs is one aspect of safeguarding. - 1.3 The Governing Body recognises its duties and responsibilities in relation to the Equality Act 2010 which requires that any pupil with an impairment that affects his/her ability to carry out day-to-day activities must not be discriminated against. - 1.4 This intimate care policy should be read in conjunction with the schools' policies as below: - Safeguarding policy and child protection procedures - 'Whistle-blowing' - Health and safety - Positive handling - Guidance for the administration of medicines in schools - 1.5 The Governing Body is committed to ensuring that all staff responsible for the intimate care of pupils will undertake their duties in a professional manner at all times.
 It is acknowledged that these adults are in a position of great trust. - 1.6 We recognise that there is a need to treat all pupils, whatever their age, gender, disability, religion, ethnicity or sexual orientation with respect and dignity when intimate care is given.
 The child's welfare is of paramount importance and his/her experience of intimate and personal care should be a positive one.
-It is essential that every pupil is treated as an individual and that care is given gently and sensitively. - 1.7 Staff will work in close partnership with parent/carers and other professionals to share information and provide continuity of care. - 1.8 Where pupils with complex and/or long term health conditions have a health care plan in place, the plan should, where relevant, take into account the principles and best practice guidance in this intimate care policy. - 1.9 All staff undertaking intimate care are given appropriate training. - 1.10 This Intimate Care Policy has been developed to safeguard children and staff.
+It is essential that every pupil is treated as an individual and that care is given gently and sensitively. - 1.7 Staff will work in close partnership with parent/carers and other professionals to share information and provide continuity of care. - 1.8 Where pupils with complex and/or long-term health conditions have a health care plan in place, the plan should, where relevant, take into account the principles and best practice guidance in this intimate care policy. - 1.9 All staff undertaking intimate care are given appropriate training.
+Gloves and aprons must be worn when supporting personal care and must be replaced after each pupil has finished. - 1.10 This Intimate Care Policy has been developed to safeguard children and staff.
 It applies to everyone involved in the intimate care of children.